 If it were feasible, I dream of a course like this where students begin a year of study with a field experience like this one… then spend a year studying, only to return to the reef in the Spring to make connections, etc. Though perhaps not economically feasible, I’ve learned enough in the past 18 years of classroom education to know that when I allow students to make connections first… before I ever open my big mouth… that engagement and understanding ultimately emerge.
 There is no doubt that a second visit to such an overwhelmingly busy and vibrant ecosystem would allow clarity of understanding unlike what we are currently able to do.
 Always asking for more, aren’t I?
 To tell the truth, my students and I are more than fortunate to be a part of a school district that, at the time of this writing, values risk-taking and innovation whenever possible.
 In today’s educational environment, this is far… far from the norm.
 For without this support, we’d still be learning marine biology secondhand from Missouri.
-In my mind, I am constantly imagining ways to make all courses of study include a live component where learning about real life by proxy is a thing of the past.
+In my mind, I am constantly imagining ways to make all courses of study include a live component where learning about real-life by proxy is a thing of the past.